Item # 65375 BRAND: Eastwood

 Plug Type NEMA 6-50P

-Wire Spool Sizes 4 or 8 inch wire spools (11 lb. max weight)
+Wire Spool Sizes 4 or 8-in. wire spools (11 lb max weight)

 The rated Duty Cycle refers to the amount of welding that can be done within an amount of time.
 The Eastwood Elite MP200i when TIG welding has a Duty Cycle of 50% at the full 200 Amps.
 It is easiest to look at your welding time in blocks of 10 Minutes and the Duty Cycle being a percentage of that 10 Minutes.
 If welding at 200 Amps with a 50% Duty Cycle, within a 10 Minute block of time you can weld for 5 Minutes with 5 Minutes of cooling for the welder.
 If the Duty Cycle is exceeded, the welder will automatically shut off, however the fan will continue running to cool the internal components.
 When a safe temperature has been reached, the welder will automatically switch the Welder output back on.
 To increase the Duty Cycle you can turn down the Voltage Output control.